Get Ready for vFabric

 And what are the five key products that work together to deliver this "Cloud in a Box?"

-- vFabric tc Server Application Server: An enterprise version of Apache Tomcat application server that is optimized for Spring and VMware vSphere.
+- vFabric tc Server Application Server: An enterprise version of Apache Tomcat application server that is optimized for Spring, Spring Boot, Spring MVC web applications and VMware vSphere.

 - vFabric Gemfire Data Management: A data management platform that provides real-time access to globally distributed data, speeding performance and eliminating database bottlenecks.